 Advantages of using EXTRACT() Function in PostgreSQL

-- We can extract the units like a day, month, hour, minute and many more from source string by using EXTRACT function
+- We can extract the units like a day, month, hour, minute and many more from the source string by using the EXTRACT function.

 - The unit defined to fetch the result is human readable.

 - We can extract the input source of type timestamp, interval, and date-time, etc.

 We hope from the above article you have understood how to use the PostgreSQL EXTRACT() function and how the PostgreSQL EXTRACT() function works.
 Also, we have added several examples to understand it in detail.

 We hope that this EDUCBA information on “PostgreSQL EXTRACT()” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.